kokojumbix/EPAM-DEVOPS-FINAL-PROJECT/README.md

       2.2.1) Creating auto-scaling structure for Production and for Test.

-  2.3) Creating instance, from which all will be controlled.
+  2.3) Creating instance, from which all will be controlled, deployed program.
 (Jenkins Master, Terraform)
 ```

 <br>